mikececco/site/docs/services.md

     * **Product Vision**: Work together to align your product vision with company goals and set up successful roadmap.
     <!-- * **Launch**: Ensure [observability](./writing/posts/llmops.md) during launch to collect essential data for a strong data strategy. -->
     <!-- * **Coaching**: Enhance team performance with goal setting, metric definition, and skills development. -->
-    * **Prompt Prototyping**: Develop custom prompts and extraction pipelines and evaluations.
+    * **Flow Optimization**: Develop custom flows to automate and make processes more efficient.

     Make these decisions with someone who's done it before.
-Shoot me an [email](mailto:mikececco2000@gmail.com) about what problems you're facing and we can set up a time to chat.
+Shoot me an [email](mailto:mikececconello00@gmail.com) about what problems you're facing and we can set up a time to chat.

 ## What do I offer?